Raze vs Viper matchup in Valorant

 Raze vs Viper Matchup Summary

-The Raze vs Viper matchup in Valorant is a heavily one-sided matchup.
-Based on 21 competitive matches analyzed, Viper wins 57.1% of the time compared to Raze's 42.9%, a 14.3 percentage point difference.
+The Raze vs Viper matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 35 competitive matches analyzed, Viper wins 60.0% of the time compared to Raze's 40.0%, a 20.0 percentage point difference.
 The most significant gap is in headshot accuracy, where Viper consistently outperforms.
 In this Duelist vs Controller matchup, Viper has overwhelming superiority in this agent matchup.
 Raze should never take isolated fights against Viper and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Raze vs Viper Fragging Analysis